Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Alla Pogrebnaya, Shutterstock

-Both breeds can develop separation anxiety if left alone for extended periods, as they form strong bonds with their families and thrive on companionship.
+Both breeds can develop separation anxiety if left alone for extended periods since they form strong bonds with their families and thrive on companionship.

-Both breeds can be suitable for first-time dog owners, but they require commitment to training, exercise, and grooming.
+Both breeds can be suitable for first-time dog owners but require training, exercise, and grooming.
 Potential owners should research and understand the needs of each breed before committing.

 Both breeds are intelligent and can be housebroken relatively easily with consistent training and positive reinforcement.